bentoml/BentoML/docs/source/use-cases/embeddings/sentence-transformer.rst

 Here is a breakdown of the Service code:

-- The script uses the ``@bentoml.service`` decorator to annotate the ``SentenceEmbedding`` class as a BentoML Service with timeout and memory specified.
+- The script uses the ``@bentoml.service`` decorator to annotate the ``SentenceTransformers`` class as a BentoML Service with timeout and memory specified.
 You can set more configurations as needed.
-- ``__init__`` loads the model and tokenizer when an instance of the ``SentenceEmbedding`` class is created.
+- ``__init__`` loads the model and tokenizer when an instance of the ``SentenceTransformers`` class is created.
 The model is loaded onto the appropriate device (GPU if available, otherwise CPU).
 - The model consists of two layers: The first layer is the pre-trained MiniLM model (``all-MiniLM-L6-v2``), and the second layer is a pooling layer to aggregate word embeddings into sentence embeddings.
 - The ``encode`` method is defined as a BentoML API endpoint.
 It takes a list of sentences as input and uses the sentence transformer model to generate sentence embeddings.
 The returned embeddings are NumPy arrays.